Updated February 2026

 Every recommendation we make is grounded in how real users actually behave on your site, not assumptions or best practices copied from generic checklists.

-We measure behaviour through GA4 event tracking, heatmaps, scroll depth analysis, session recordings, and direct user feedback.
+We measure behaviour using GA4 event tracking, heatmaps, scroll-depth analysis, session recordings, and direct user feedback.
 This data shows where visitors get confused, where they abandon, and what’s preventing conversions.

 One example: a client’s multi-step checkout was losing 60% of users between basket and payment.
 Session recordings revealed that mobile users couldn’t see the “continue” button without scrolling, and the progress indicator was confusing.
 Fixing these issues cut abandonment by 30% within three weeks.